kmcgillivray/tea/types-of-tea.md

 * Dark (also called *pu'erh*)
 * Herbal (also called *tisane*)

 Of these seven types, the first six are sometimes called the "true teas" because they are made from the *Camellia sinensis* plant, while the last type, herbal tea, is made from a variety of other plants.
 For example, some common herbal teas are chamomile, peppermint, and rooibos.
-It would be more accurate to call these herbal infusions rather than herbal teas, but in common usage it's convenient to call them tea because they are made in a similar way but with different ingredients.
+It would be more accurate to call these herbal infusions rather than herbal teas because they aren't made from the tea plant, but in common usage it's convenient to call them tea because they are made in a similar way but with different ingredients.
 All of these types are infusions of plants, but only the first six are technically tea because they are made from the tea plant, *Camellia sinensis*.

 With that technicality cleared up, let's take a look at each of these types of tea.

 ## Black Tea

-Lorem ipsum dolor sit amet.
+Black teas tend to be a rich brown color with a robust flavor.
+Some of the most common black teas you might see are English Breakfast, Earl Grey, and Darjeeling.
+Black teas are often named for the region that they came from.
+Quote about black tea?
+Photos?

+Examples of specific kinds of black tea.
+What is unique about how it is made?
+What does it taste like?

+Earl Grey
+Assam and Ceylon
+Darjeeling
+Blends (English Breakfast)

 ## Green Tea

 Lorem ipsum dolor sit amet.

+Japanese and Chinese green teas.

 ## White Tea